hno2/blog/content/life/tension.md

 ### (Not) Giving Up

-When in the midst of a challenging task, we question whether to persevere or give up Growth and learning occur when we venture beyond our comfort zone, so quitting because something becomes difficult is counterproductive.
+When in the midst of a challenging task, we question whether to persevere or give up.
+Growth and learning occur when we venture beyond our comfort zone, so quitting because something is difficult is counterproductive.
 Instead of constantly questioning whether you're on the right path, maintain an optimistic dialogue with yourself.
+Otherwise this combination of Loss Aversion and trying to keep all your options lees to Analysis Paralysis, where you don't want to try anything.
+We think hard about all the different options we might like, dream about our future self, but we dont do anything.
+As long as you are doing something you are learning, even it is only what works or what does not work for you right now.

+> Someone who is optimistic expects the best while actively working to bring it about.
+Wishing externalizes responsibility and hopes that everything lines up according to plan, but doesn’t do anything to actively bring about the desired change.
+Someone who operates from a place of wishful thinking is - in essence - a closet pessimist. <cite>- Todd Henry </cite>

 In many instances, there's a natural stopping point, and you'll instinctively know when it's time to pause or continue.
 It's the discomfort and tension that often indicate you're on the right track.

-> The emotion of boredom is always self-concious, but when your attention is attracted to a new activity you may have little reflective apprication. - Angela Duckworth
+> The emotion of boredom is always self-concious, but when your attention is attracted to a new activity you may have little reflective appreciation. <cite>- Angela Duckworth</cite>

 On the other hand, boredom is a telltale sign that you're not challenging yourself enough.
 It's a symptom of avoidance tactics, whether you're seeking instant gratification or avoiding discomfort, responsibility, self-reflection, or change.
 The emotion of boredom is self-conscious, while the allure of a new activity often lacks that reflective awareness.